linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 7 - Applied Portfolio Management/Chapter 28 - Investment Policy and CFA Framework.md

 b.
 What will be the expected real retirement annuity from each account, assuming these same real earnings rates?
 c.
 If George wanted a retirement annuity of 30,000 per year from the fixed-income fund, by how much would he have to increase his annual contributions?

-PROBLEM SETS
+### Problem Sets

 4. The difference between a Roth IRA and a traditional IRA is that in a Roth IRA taxes are paid on the income that is contributed, but the withdrawals at retirement are tax-free.
 In a traditional IRA, however, the contributions reduce your taxable income, but the withdrawals at retirement are taxable.
 Assume you plan to devote 5,000 to retirement savings in each year.
 You will retire in 30 years and expect to live for an additional 20 years after retirement.

-a.
-Assume the before-tax interest rate is  $5\%$ .
+- Assume the before-tax interest rate is $5\%$.
 What will be your after-tax 20-year retirement consumption stream if you choose to save in a traditional IRA?
-Assume your tax rate is fixed at  $30\%$ .
+Assume your tax rate is fixed at $30\%$.
-b.
-What will be your 20-year retirement consumption stream if you choose to save in a Roth IRA?
+- What will be your 20-year retirement consumption stream if you choose to save in a Roth IRA?
-c.
-Which provides better expected results if you expect your tax rate on wage as well as all investment income to decrease from  $30\%$  today to  $25\%$  at retirement?
+- Which provides better expected results if you expect your tax rate on wage as well as all investment income to decrease from $30\%$ today to $25\%$ at retirement?

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-10/6361c75c-7c74-4d6c-888c-4b31d441c5ca/dd4a49dd0032a46de0e5dd80fc201187a9bbf79be6c25f057333858ea3a9f587.jpg)